LegendarySJ/LAN-MESSAGING/README.md

 Client-Server Communication:
 In a client-server architecture, multiple clients connect to a central server, which coordinates communication between them.
 The server acts as a mediator, receiving and dispatching messages among clients.
 Each client establishes a socket connection with the server through a designated port on the server machine.

-Cryptography for Security:
-For privacy and security, our chat application employs AES (Advanced Encryption Standard) encryption.
-AES is a symmetric-key encryption algorithm widely used for its efficiency and reliability.
-It utilizes a shared secret key between communicating parties for encrypting and decrypting messages, ensuring confidentiality and integrity.

 Code Structure: